kudobuilder/kudo.dev/content/docs/developing-operators/templates.md

 Note that all `.Params` have a type of `string`.
 You may need to use a function to convert a parameter to a different type first.

-This example substracts 1 from a parameter:
+This example subtracts 1 from a parameter:

 ```yaml
 {{ sub (atoi .Params.NODE_COUNT) 1 }}